Promo code SPRING2022 will be automatically applied at checkout!

 a woman holding her stomach

-PCOS, or polycystic ovary syndrome is an endocrine health condition commonly affecting women of reproductive age, and it can have a number of frustrating symptoms.
+PCOS, or polycystic ovary syndrome, is an endocrine health condition commonly affecting women of reproductive age, and it can have a number of frustrating symptoms.
 From irregular periods to excessive hair growth, weight gain, and even infertility, PCOS can have a significant impact on your well-being.

-Why Self-Care Can Be Effective for PCOS
+Why Can Self-Care Help PCOS

 While “self-care” might imply taking care of yourself without the support of others, what we really mean here is prioritizing your health needs and making proactive improvements to your habits.
-People who have PCOS may be at a higher risk of health conditions such as high cholesterol, high blood pressure, heart disease, type 2 diabetes, sleep apnea, and in some cases, endometrial cancer.
+People who have PCOS may be at a higher risk of health conditions such as high cholesterol, high blood pressure, heart disease, type 2 diabetes, sleep apnea, and, in some cases, endometrial cancer.

 1) Optimize Your Diet